keithn/seatest/README.md

 1. Download the source code

-2) include "seatest.c" and "seatest.h" in your project, make sure the .h is in a directory your compiler will find when including headers.
+2. include "seatest.c" and "seatest.h" in your project, make sure the .h is in a directory your compiler will find when including headers.

-3) create a function called something like "alltests" which will combine all your test suites together
+3. create a function called something like "alltests" which will combine all your test suites together

-4) In your main create the test runner
+4. In your main create the test runner

-5) Create a test suite
+5. Create a test suite

-6) Create tests
+6. Create tests

-7) Run
+7. Run

 ## Abort test on first test failure
 Normally Seatest will run all asserts in a test no matter whether they pass or fail.
-If you want the test to abort on the first failure then set the #define ABORT_TEST_IF_ASSERT_FAIL.
+If you want the test to abort on the first failure then set the `#define ABORT_TEST_IF_ASSERT_FAIL`.